EBISPOT/diachron_OLS/README.md

 ### Useful info

-It should be mentioned that for each ontology there is a change scheme that is created, where the complex changes are defined for that ontology.
+It should be mentioned that for each ontology there is a change schema that is created, where the complex changes are defined for that ontology.
 Each ontology gets one, as different ontologies use different properties to define terms.

 ==================================

 The fields that weren't mentioned in the config.properties folder are described here, and the cases when they should be edited:

-1. **Dataset_URI** is a uri prefix from which the uri's of the archives of each ontology and there change detection schemes will be created.
-For example, for the EFO ontology with the given Dataset_URI, it's change detection scheme can be found under the "http://www.diachron-fp7.eu/efo/changes/schema" uri in the Virtuoso server, and an archived version can be found under the "http://www.diachron-fp7.eu/resource/recordset/EFO/timestamp" uri in the Virtuoso server.
+1. **Dataset_URI** is a uri prefix from which the uri's of the archives of each ontology and there change schemas will be created.
+For example, for the EFO ontology with the given Dataset_URI, it's change schema can be found under the "http://www.diachron-fp7.eu/efo/changes/schema" uri in the Virtuoso server, and an archived version can be found under the "http://www.diachron-fp7.eu/resource/recordset/EFO/timestamp" uri in the Virtuoso server.
 You can view the residing data through the SPARQL endpoint provided by the Virtuoso server.
 The Dataset_URI can be changed to anything desired.
 2. **OLS_API** is the api endpoint of the OLS ontologies.
 This should be changed if the OLS API url changes.
 3. **Simple_Changes** are a set of changes that are predifined from the change detector.
 They should not be changed.
 4. **Complex_Change** are a set of changes that are defined from the user.
 If a new complex change needs to be added, the equivalent code for its definition should be added in the "ComplexChangesManager.java" class and in the runChangeDetection method of "DiachronArchiverService.java" class.